Crime syndicate unmasked Nightwing on live T.V. Currently tied up. Lex Luthor, Batman, Catwoman. Deathstroke, Sinestro, etc... are going to save him.

 Terry meets Dick Grayson

 When Terry goes to meet Dick Grayson at his warehouse, Dick describes his final days as a Nightwing.
 It seems that Joker had kidnapped Alfred after learning things from his hostage Tim Drake.
 Joker had learned who Batman was and who is in his social circle.
 Joker shoots at Grayson causing him to lose one eye and suffer severe injuries.
 Grayson felt let down by Bruce because Bruce did not make the effort in comforting him when Dick needed him most but he bore no serious grudge since he understood Bruce's morbid character.
+Dick later revealed to the public of his former identity but he told them that Batman simply hired him as a employee so that his comrades identities also would not be revealed.

 Young Justice - Earth 16